fahadfarid28/home/docs/content/setup.md

 ## Keeping home updated

-When a new version of home comes out, it's tagged on <https://code.bearcove.cloud/bearcove/home/tags>
+When a new version of home comes out, it's tagged on <https://github.com/bearcove/home/releases>

-Shortly after, a [CI workflow / action](https://code.bearcove.cloud/bearcove/home/actions) updates the [bearcove tap](https://code.bearcove.cloud/bearcove/tap) repository — its commit list shows that it's all happening automatically:
+Shortly after, a [CI workflow / action](https://github.com/bearcove/home/actions) updates the [bearcove tap](https://github.com/bearcove/homebrew-tap) repository — its commit list shows that it's all happening automatically:

 +++
 :figure:
     src: bearcove-tap-commits@2x.jxl
     title: |
         Automation goes brrrr
     alt: |
-        A screenshot of the ForgeJo bearcove/tap repository showing commits made a few minutes distant from each other.
+        A screenshot of the GitHub bearcove/tap repository showing commits made a few minutes distant from each other.
 +++

 ## Serving an existing home site